berndpeltzerbartels/xis/README.md

 #### Pages

-Because a pageJavascript is something like a root element, it is responsible to load the generated javascript.
+Because a pageComponent is something like a root element, it is responsible to load the generated javascript.
 URL is `/resources/public/xis-remote-generated.js`.

 MainPage.html